 The election of Pope Francis, the first Jesuit pope in Church history, has dramatically increased popular interest in the Jesuit Order.
 In this presentation, Mark Brumley interviews Ignatius Press's founder and editor, Jesuit Father Joseph Fessio.
 He shares the story and influence of the Jesuits throughout Church History, reflects on his own life and experience as a Jesuit, and speaks especially ...
 [More]

-OUT OF STOCKETA: 12/28/18For a limited time, receive 10% off Jesus and the Jewish Roots of MARY!
-Retail Price: $24.00 Sale Price: $21.60 From best-selling author of Jesus and the Jewish Roots of the Eucharist Dr. Brant Pitre comes this new book examining the Blessed Virgin Mary in a whole new way.
-Using his in-depth knowledge of the Bible and ancient Judaism, Dr. Pitre uses his familiar voice to...
+THIS ITEM IS CURRENTLY OUT OF STOCK.
+From best-selling author of Jesus and the Jewish Roots of the Eucharist Dr. Brant Pitre comes this new book examining the Blessed Virgin Mary in a whole new way.
+Using his in-depth knowledge of the Bible and ancient Judaism, Dr. Pitre uses his familiar voice to answer important questions about the Biblical understanding of Mary and the Church's teaching on he...
 [More]

 Fr.
 Michael Schmitz, a renown and beloved speaker and spiritual guide to the Young Church, discusses the all-important topic of God's existence.
 Armed with his usual repertoire of lively humor and sound philosophy, Fr.
 Mike reveals the incredible implications of the question which Christ asks all of us: "Who do YOU say that I Am?"